ibm-cloud-docs/mas-ms/operations.md

 To schedule a meeting, please contact: cdsonboarding@ibmserviceengage.com

-A sample Maximo SaaS Flex onboarding slidedeck is attached below.

 #### 3.5  Case Ticket Submission
 {: #case-ticket-submission}

 At the onset of the project, Project manager(s) should determine who from their implementation team will be responsible for submitting case tickets to IBM.
-A single portal (https://www.ibm.com/mysupport) is used to establish cases for both SaaS environment related issues and product specific issues.
+A single portal (https://www.ibm.com/mysupport) is used to establish cases for both MAS environment related issues and product specific issues.
 It is generally advisable to have a limited number of individuals that can submit cases in order to prevent ticket duplication and better manage updates, followup and closure.
 Specific instructions on how to establish access to the IBM Support Community for case ticket submission can be found in the IBM SRE Services Support section.

 #### 3.6  Back End Access
 {: #back-end-access}

 Certain types of special back end access are usually needed at the beginning of projects for developers and/or consultants.
 It's important to note that this type of access can only be configured after environments have been provisioned and are accessible.
 Access of this type must be requested via case ticket submission

-Common back-end access types for most Maximo and TRIRIGA projects are:
+Common back-end access types for most MAS projects are:

 * VPN